brique-co-kr/dsg-brique.github.io/brique_analytics/brique_analytics.md

 ## Advantages

 ### 1. GUI based analysis tool
 You can turn your ideas into solutions faster without complicated codes.
-You can focus on not language grammar but your logic itself.
-BRIQUE Analytics provides graphical environment for analysis.
-It is much more intuitive and easy to use.
+You can focus on not language grammar but your logic itself with graphical environment for data analysis which is much more intuitive, productive, and easy to use.

 ### 2. Analysis libraries and workflows
 #### Basic
-You can make your workflow based on more than 100 basic nodes.
+BRIQUE Analytics provides more than 100 basic libraries with which you can create most of data analysis flows.
+Moreover, you can refer and modify basic workflows that will be helpful to speed up your productivity.
 #### User defined
 You can utilize preregistered workflows.